Stranmor/gemini-proxy-key-rotation-rust/README.md

 *   **Avoid Rate Limits:** Distributes requests across many Gemini keys.
 *   **Increased Availability:** If one key hits its limit, the proxy automatically switches to another.
-*   **Flexible Configuration:** Supports providing API keys and group-specific upstream proxies via environment variables (most secure and standard for Docker). `config.yaml` is optional, mainly for local runs or specific fallbacks.
+*   **Flexible Configuration:** Supports providing API keys and group-specific upstream proxies via environment variables (most secure and standard for Docker). `config.yaml` is optional and used *only* for `server` settings (`host`, `port`).
 Environment variables related to groups always define the configuration when present.
 *   **Simplified Client Configuration:** Point your OpenAI client's base URL to this proxy; no need to manage Gemini keys in the client.
 *   **Group-Specific Routing:** Use different upstream proxies (`http`, `https`, `socks5`) for different sets of keys, configurable via environment variables.
 *   **State Persistence:** Remembers rate-limited keys between restarts, avoiding checks on known limited keys until their reset time (daily midnight Pacific Time by default).